coldtype/coldtype/docs/about.rst

 If you’ve heard of `DrawBot <https://drawbot.com/>`_ — another offroad vehicle — you may be wondering how Coldtype is different.
 The answer is that Coldtype provides a very different programming idiom, one based around creating and modifying structured data, rather than — as is common in most creative coding platforms (including DrawBot and Processing) — an idiom based around a metaphorical canvas that you render to directly.

 I should point out that DrawBot is fantastic and that Coldtype would not exist without DrawBot, mostly because using DrawBot was my first time driving in the typographical offroad.
-That said, Coldtype mostly exists as a response to things I found awkward when programming animations with DrawBot.
+That said, Coldtype mostly exists as a response to things I found awkward when programming long-form animations with DrawBot.
+(Also, you can use `DrawBot as a library from within Coldtype </tutorials/drawbot.html>`_).

 Why not HTML/CSS/JavaScript?
 ----------------------------